The spectra of generalized Paley graphs of $(q^\ell+1)$-th powers and applications: The Waring's problem

 \section{The Waring's problem}

 Here we give an application of our results to the Waring's problem over finite fields.
-The Waring's problem is about to compute or estimate the Waring's number, which is the smallest number $s=g(k,q)$ such that the diagonal equation
+The Waring's problem is about to compute or estimate the Waring number, which is the smallest number